tomjaguarpaw/H2/posts/git-survival-guide.markdown

 Draft

-*                 git diff = darcs whatsnew
+* `darcs whatsnew` = `git diff`

-*                 git -c interactive.singlekey=true checkout --patch
+* `darcs revert` = `git -c interactive.singlekey=true checkout --patch`

-*                 git commit --patch --verbose
+* `darcs rec` = `git commit --patch --verbose`

-*                 git fetch && git rebase origin/master && git push --force
+* `darcs pull` = `git fetch && git rebase origin/master && git push

-*                 NEVER git merge

-*                 NEVER git pull (because that implies a merge)
+  --force`

+    The git version is somewhat different to `darcs pull` because instead of automatically merging on a pull we explicitly rebase on the target branch.
+This is a bit saner and gets conflicts out of the way explicitly and sooner.

+* Never `git merge`

+* Never `git pull` (because `pull` implies a merge).
+Instead `git fetch` and carefully rebase on the remote branch.

-*                 NEVER stash, just commit to a temporary branch and rebase
+* Never stash, just commit to a temporary branch.
+When you want to come back to your "stash" checkout the temporary branch and `git reset HEAD^`.

-* NEVER use the staging area.
+* Never use the staging area.
 It's a piece of mutable state you just don't need if you use `git add --patch`.

-* NEVER use .gitignore.
+* Never use `.gitignore`.
 It's another piece of mutable state you just don't need if you use use `git commit --patch`.